The Ultimate Spain Bucket List (50 Top Experiences)

 Granada is the best Andalusian city to go on a tapas tour.
 Go from bar to bar, tasting delicious tapas without spending a fortune.

-When you buy a drink, it comes with a tapa, so you aren’t paying for the tapa but for the drink.
+When you buy a drink, it comes with a tapa, so you aren’t paying for it but for the drink.
 The more drinks you have, the more tapas you eat.

-But it’s important to clarify that you don’t need to have an alcoholic drink, like a beer or wine, to receive a tapa.
-You can order a soft drink or water too.
+But it’s important to clarify that you don’t need to have an alcoholic drink, like beer or wine, to receive a tapa.
+You can also order a soft drink or water.

 36. See the Semana Santa processions